jiangxinmeng1/tae_design/update_async_index_design.md

-- Update Async Index Design
+- Intra-System Change Propagation Design
 - Status: Draft
 - Start Date: 2025-06-18
 - Author: [XuPeng](https://github.com/XuPeng-SH)

 # Design Goals

-This document describes the design of the **Update Async Index** feature in the **MatrixOne DBMS**.
+This document describes the design of the **Intra-System Change Propagation** feature in the **MatrixOne DBMS**.
 Traditionally, the index is updated synchronously, which means the index is updated after the data is committed (Strong consistency).
 However, in some cases, the index update is not critical, and the data can be committed without waiting for the index update to complete(Weak consistency).
 This feature is designed to support this scenario.

 # Design Overview